Pastiche: a literary, musical, or artistic piece consisting wholly or chiefly of motifs or techniques borrowed from one or more sources.

 I wholeheartedly believe that imitation is the sincerest form of flattery.
-Sometimes I read a poem and am inspired to write a similar one of my own using the same style – in other words, a pastiche.
+Sometimes I read a poem and am inspired to write a similar one of my own using the same style.
 I really like pastiches because they give me a chance to experiment with styles different from my own.
 I also like them because the finished pastiche holds a part of the poet I borrowed from, but also a part of myself and my own voice.

 Here are some of the pastiches I’ve written, along with the original poems I was inspired by:

 Table of Contents